Prioritize what to build next

 Weights

-First, you must give each field a weight from 0 to 100 according to how much each criterion should count in the final score.
-To change weights, go to "Manage numeric fields".
+When building a weighted average score, you must assign each field a weight from 0 to 100 based on how much each criterion should count in the final score.

-The "Score influence" column tells you how much each field weighs in the final score, relative to the others.
-The bigger the Score influence of a field is, the more it will affect the Score.
+The "Score influence" column tells you how much each field weighs in the final score relative to the others.
+The bigger a field's score influence, the more it will affect the Score.

 If a field has a Score influence of 80%, it means that this field accounts for 80% of the Score value.